chef-boneyard/ruby/REDESIGN.md

 # Redesign Proposal

+## Out of Scope

+- this IS NOT an rvm cookbook
+- this IS NOT an rbenv cookbook
+- this IS NOT a chruby cookbook

 ## Problem

-Existing ruby cookbooks are all pretty crappy and fail to deliver a useful API to library cookbooks.
+Existing ruby cookbooks all try to do too many things and fail to deliver useful use cases to either library cookbooks or users.

 They rely on overriding attributes and source-vs-binary package installs and try to do too much.